A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Experimental results

-Since we do not have the true minimum time trajectory available, we compare our DP algorithm with a 2-stages approach from the literature, in order to assess the gain in performance given by the unified approach proposed in this paper.
-The same ellipse-like path is inverted and time-parametrized with the algorithm in \cite{Chiacchio90}.
-Each workspace waypoint is inverted through the local Jacobian-based iterative optimization scheme
+Since we do not have the true minimum time trajectory available, we compare our DP algorithm with a decoupled approach from the literature, in order to assess the gain in performance given by the unified approach proposed in this paper.
+The same straight line and ellipse-like paths are inverted and time-parametrized with the algorithm in \cite{Chiacchio90}.
+Each task space waypoint is inverted through the local Jacobian-based iterative optimization scheme

 where $k$ is the iteration index, ${\bf J}^\dagger$ is the $n \times m$ full-rank Moore-Penrose pseudo-inverse of the manipulator's geometric Jacobian, ${\bf e}_k$ is the $m \times 1$ pseudo-twist Cartesian error vector, ${\bf I}$ is the identity matrix of appropriate dimension, $\nabla_{\bf q} c_k$ is the gradient of the cost function $c$ selected for redundancy resolution, $\alpha = 10^{-4}$ and $\beta = 10^{-1}$ are gains on the null-space and Cartesian space correction terms, chosen after several trials.
-The cost is the projection of the dynamic manipulability ellipsoid onto the path's tangent ${\bf t}$, that is associated to the acceleration/deceleration capabilities of arm along the path \cite{Chiacchio90}:
+The cost is the projection of the dynamic manipulability ellipsoid onto the path's tangent ${\bf t}$, that is associated to the acceleration/deceleration capabilities of the arm along the path \cite{Chiacchio90}:

-After the joint-space path has been obtained, it is time-parametrized with the algorithm from \cite{Shin86}, by using the same pseudo-velocity limit and a pseudo-velocity resolution of $0.01$.
-The trajectory tracking time is $2.557$ s, about $38\%$ higher than the unified approach.